KQM-git/TCL/characters/electro/razor.md

 {% tab title="C5" %}
 ### **Sharpened Claws**

-Increases the Level of **Claw and Thunder** by 3.
+Increases the Level of **Claw and Thunder** by 3.\
+Maximum upgrade level is 15.
 {% endtab %}

 {% tab title="C6" %}
 ### **Lupus Fulguris**

-Every 10s, Razor's sword charges up, causing the next Normal Attack to release lightning that deals 100% of Razor's ATK as Electro DMG.
+Every 10s, Razor's sword charges up, causing the next Normal Attack to release lightning that deals 100% of Razor's ATK as Electro DMG.\
 When Razor is not under the effect of **Lightning Fang**, a lightning strike on an opponent will grant Razor an **Electro Sigil**.

 * C6 damage instance has no ability type scaling tags.